imthenachoman/How-To-Secure-A-Linux-Server/linux kernel sysctl hardening.md

 - https://linoxide.com/how-tos/linux-server-protection/
 - https://cloudpro.zone/index.php/2018/01/30/debian-9-3-server-setup-guide-part-5/

+## Documentation

 Documentation for **most** of these keys can be found at https://github.com/torvalds/linux/blob/master/Documentation.
+However, the documentation seems to be for the 2.2 kernel.
+I cannot find any newer documentation.
+If you know where I can find newer documentation please submit a [new issue](https://github.com/imthenachoman/How-To-Secure-A-Linux-Server/issues/new).

 ## Disclaimer

 I do not know what most of these settings do.
 This list is being provided just as reference material.
-I take no responsibility for them, what they do, or any issues/damage they do or may cause.
+I take no responsibility for anything.

 ## Keys